louMoxy/project-nightingale/content/_index.md

   image: "/uploads/logo-516c18ef04e0eead60f85595d9f8b56a.png"
 - template: 1-column-text
   block: one-column-1
+  alignment: centered
   content: We recognise that people with Axial Spondyloarthritis (axSpA) may only
     have a 15-minute appointment when they visit the hospital for their check-up.
     These meetings are likely to focus on medication and trying to prevent the condition from progressing, rather than quality of life and wellbeing.
 Introducing…the <strong>‘Nightingale’</strong>
-    study.
-  alignment: left
-  has_padding: true
-  textAlignment: left
-- template: 1-column-text
-  block: one-column-1
-  alignment: centered
-  content: The Nightingale study is designed to empower people with axSpA to take
-    control of their symptoms and improve their quality of life.
+    study.<br><br>The Nightingale study is designed to empower people with axSpA to take control of their symptoms and improve their quality of life.
 Not only will the data gathered help consultants to help patients manage their condition, but they will be able to see their own ‘real time’ data on factors that may influence these symptoms, allowing a level of self-management.<br>
   headline: What is it?
   headerColor: "#4A90E2"
   has_padding: true